grbot/varcall/README.md

 # Intro

-The repos contains individual pipelines to process large cohorts of human genome samples through alignment, calling, joint calling and variant quality score recalibration.
+The repos contains individual pipelines to process cohorts of human genome samples through alignment, calling, joint calling and variant quality score recalibration.
+Some additional pipelines for pre and post BAM/gVCF manipulation/checking are also included.

 ## To run